Coronavirus latest: Kenya confirms first COVID-19 case | DW | 13.03.2020

 Updates in Universal Coordinated Time (UTC/GMT)

+08:06 The west African countries of Ghana and Gabon each reported their first cases of COVID-19.
+In total, African countries have confirmed 15 cases.

+08:05 "Small and medium-sized business with less extensive supply chains will be hit harder by the coronavirus' economic effects than large multinational firms," DW business analyst Gerhard Elfers said.

 07:41 Kenya reported its first COVID-19 case on Friday.
-Minister of Health Mutahi Kagwe said the patient was diagnosed on March 12 after traveling to Kenya from the US via London.
+Minister of Health Mutahi Kagwe said a woman was diagnosed on March 12 after traveling to Kenya from the US via London.

 07:02 The southern German state of Bavaria will close all schools starting Monday, government sources told German media.
 The closures are expected to last until the end of the Easter break in mid-April.